Brewers vs. Braves Player Props Betting Odds

 Olson Stats

-- Olson has picked up a hit in three straight games.
-During his last five outings he is hitting .222 with a home run, two walks and two RBI.
+- Olson heads into this matchup looking to extend his four-game hit streak.
+During his last five outings he is hitting .263 with a home run, a walk and three RBI.

 Olson Recent Games